AdlineI/AutomatedTesting_LoginPage/README.md

 In this project, I automated the testing of the login functionality for a web application.
 The aim was to ensure the login process works correctly under various conditions such as valid login, invalid login with incorrect password.

 Tools and Technologies Used:

-  Programming Language: Python
+  Programming Language: Python,

-  Test Automation Framework: Selenium
+  Test Automation Framework: Selenium,

-  IDE: Visual Studio Code
+  IDE: Visual Studio Code,

-  Browser: Google Chrome with ChromeDriver
+  Browser: Google Chrome with ChromeDriver.

 Test Scenarios Covered:
 Valid Login: